Homemade Eclairs Recipe

 2. Get ready for piping.
 Transfer the dough into a piping bag fitted with a large tip.
 I use a Wilton 6B, which has an opening of approximately 15mm in diameter (a bit more than half an inch).
 Alternatively, use a plastic food bag with a corner cut off.
 The eclairs won’t look as elegant, but they will taste just as delicious.

-Step 3: Make Filling
+Step 3: Make Whipped Cream

 (Skip this section if you’re making a different filling.)